ARCHIEVED! This proposal is no longer open. It is just left here for reference and as an example of possible topics within our subject.

 Self-service systems are promoted as a way of creating efficiency in organizations, but also risk contributing to a “hidden workload” when non-trivial clerical tasks are transferred from professional administrators to staff that have neither formal training nor experience to handle them (Golay, 2019).
 Is it possible to mitigate this risk by better design?
-In the fall of 2019, there is an opportunity to explore this question, as the HR system used by Uppsala university and many other organisations is about to get a new user interface.
+In the fall of 2019, there is an opportunity to explore this question, as the HR system used by [the client] and many other organisations is about to get a new user interface.
 There are also plans for a responsive design that works better on mobile phones.

 This master’s thesis project would look into other interface design possibilities than the ones currently in use.
 This would not be part of a larger development effort but rather an exploration of the design space that could inspire new developments.